Restoration druids are strong assets to most guilds in classic if they are played correctly.

 Darkmoon Card: Blue Dragon (Phase 3)

 In theory it's better than Shard of the scale as soon as you get closer to phase 3 best in slot gear, but in reality it's often worse than Mindtap Talisman.
 It's all about how much spirit you have on your gear.
 Aura of the blue dragon does not stack with the tier 2 Meditation bonus or Innervate 100% regen.
-Darkmoon Card: Blue Dragon does not proc on heal over time ticks only on the initial cast.
-The Aura of the blue dragon proc is spirit based regen only.
+Darkmoon Card: Blue Dragon does not trigger on heal over time ticks only on the initial cast.
+Faerie Fire also trigger the effect.
+The Aura of the blue dragon effect is spirit based regeneration only.

 Equation to find Darkmoon Blue Dragon's average effectiveness over many many spellcasts: